|

 Knee Kicker

-An extendable knee kicker, the lighter this tool is the better, as a heavy knee kicker will work against the impact force of kicking. |
+An extendable knee kicker is useful in narrow halls or areas, where you press your foot off the skirting instead of kicking to stretch.
+The lighter this tool is the better, as a heavy knee kicker will work against the impact force of you kicking. |

-Top Cutter
+Basic Top Cutter

 |

-Loop Pile Cutter
+Loop Pile Top Cutter

-Best used in the warehouse or by the apprentice so he won't cut through two levels of carpet when not required. |
+Used in the warehouse or by the apprentice on site, so he won't cut through two levels of carpet & floor boards when not desired. |

 |